-- Continued support of the STEAM curriculum - A school that builds its curriculum and instructional strategies upon a STEAM (Science, Technology, Engineering, Arts and Mathematics) foundation is designed to present a multi-disciplinary, integrated curriculum that is compatible with the 21st Century job market and the skills that it will require for success. - Maintenance of Robotics and our Extended Day After School Activities - Our special programs separate Ashford School from many of our regional competitors.
-Our students enjoy a full menu of programs that enrich and expand upon their educational experience. - Addition of a (1.0FTE) Library/Media Certified Staff Member - A Library/Media Specialist adds depth to our ability to teach reading, writing, and research as well as integrates the use of technology and creates a central core to our instructional space. - Increase of 2.5FTE Special Education paraprofessionals as necessitated by student enrollment - During this past year, changes have occurred requiring the addition of paraprofessional staff including the re-enrollment of an outplaced student and enrollment of new students with specified needs.
-These additions occurred after approval of FY17 budget and are accounted for in the proposed FY18 budget. - Addition of a part-time 0.2FTE Facilities Manager - As our building ages it becomes increasingly important to foresee potential problems and manage upkeep and maintenance of our key mechanical systems.
-This position will ultimately save us money in the long run by keeping one step ahead of an aging facility. - Budget for legal costs associated with upcoming non-certified employees (MEUI) collective bargaining negotiations - o During alternating years contracts for different bargaining units begin.
+- Continued support of the STEAM curriculum - A school that builds its curriculum and instructional strategies upon a STEAM (Science, Technology, Engineering, Arts and Mathematics) foundation is designed to present a multi-disciplinary, integrated curriculum that is compatible with the 21st Century job market and the skills that it will require for success. - Maintenance of Robotics and our Extended Day After School Activities - o Our special programs separate Ashford School from many of our regional competitors.
+Our students enjoy a full menu of programs that enrich and expand upon their educational experience. - Increase of 2.5FTE Special Education paraprofessionals as necessitated by student enrollment - During this past year, changes have occurred requiring the addition of paraprofessional staff including the re-enrollment of an out-placed student and enrollment of new students with specified needs.
+These additions occurred after approval of FY17 budget and are accounted for in the proposed FY18 budget. - Budget for legal costs associated with upcoming non-certified employees (MEUI) collective bargaining negotiations - o During alternating years contracts for different bargaining units begin.